When Can Babies Sleep With Blankets?

 Attachment objects allow your baby or toddler to seek it out for comfort, whether at home or while traveling.
 Many items can become a lovey such as a toothbrush, mommy’s shirt, a car, a book, and pacifiers often become attachment objects.
 A security blanket is the most commonly known lovey.
 Depending on your age, you may remember The Peanuts character, Linus, who clutched his security blanket.

 A popular type of lovey blanket is one with tags, so if you have a tactile baby, he or she can touch the tags and my son even liked to put his fingers through the loops.
 There are many different variations of these blankets, some with teethers and crinkle noises for playtime.
-Of course, if you are trying to encourage sleep, consider a quieter version like this Taggies blanket.
+Of course, if you are trying to encourage sleep, consider a quieter version like this Taggies Soothing Blanket.

 Other Blanket Safety Considerations